 The latest multi-planetary explorations by commercial and private aerospace organizations have presented a unique opportunity for remote collaboration technologies such as ThirdEye’s X2 MR Glasses and RemoteEye Platform.
 With hands-free augmented reality technology that also offers a heads-up display, space technicians creating the initial moon bases for permanent occupancy can stay ahead of rising challenges.
 Furthermore, ThirdEye’s “see-what-I-see” platform has the ability to connect remotely-located senior engineers, scientists, and technicians with frontline astronauts for increased collaboration and expert knowledge transfer from afar.

 With innovative smart glasses technology by their side, astronauts in space can streamline operations while constructing humanity’s first fully operational bases on new planets.
 By introducing live annotations in their FOV, audible and video communication from specialists back on Earth, and the ability to reference digital documents (such as diagrams/schematics), dreams of multi-planetary exploration could come true even faster than we think.

 Wherever these space exploration projects end up down the road, we are certain that augmented and mixed reality technology will play an ample role in defining humanity's future among the stars!
 The ThirdEye team is excited to see how today’s leading technologies will overlap in the near future and hope that someday we may all have a vacation house of our own on Mars.
-But until then, subscribe to ThirdEye’s newsletter to stay up to date with the latest developments in the world of augmented and mixed reality technology.
+But until then, subscribe to ThirdEye’s newsletter below to stay up to date with the latest developments in the world of augmented and mixed reality technology.

 To learn more about ThirdEye’s augmented reality solutions for engineering, aerospace, and remote collaboration, please visit this page.